SBUplakankus/SBUplakankus/README.md

 My names Seán Burke and I'm a games developer with a big love for AI Programming, UI Programming and Systems Design

-I love taking part in game jams and developing various games to improve my skills.
+I love taking part in game jams regularly and developing various games to improve my skills.

+I also enjoy teaching game development to others through YouTube and in person classes.

 ---